edgio-docs/edgio-docs/src/pages/guides/performance/serverless_compute.md

 {{ PRODUCT }} Serverless Compute limits are listed below.

 -   Our serverless functions have a maximum runtime of 20 seconds per request.
 The response for a function that exceeds this limit is a [539 Project Timeout](/guides/performance/response#exclusive-status-codes).
--   Our Serverless Compute Lambda workers are allowed to generate a response body with a maximum file size of 6 MB.
+-   Our Serverless Compute workers are allowed to generate a response body with a maximum file size of 6 MB.
 -   Your project must comply with all applicable [{{ PRODUCT }} {{ PRODUCT_EDGE }} limitations.](/guides/performance/limits)
 -   Your project must comply with [{{ PRODUCT }} {{ PRODUCT_PLATFORM }} limitations.](/guides/sites_frameworks/limits)